manunamz/jekyll-bonsai/_notes/root.md

 PS Check out the [github repo](https://github.com/short25h0r7/jekyll-bonsai) to start sifting through code.

-PPS This was my first time learning scss, ruby, jekyll, and d3.
+PPS This was my first project diving into scss, ruby, jekyll, and d3.
 Code quality may vary.

 [>all]: Not _all_ features are implemented yet... 😉